Ketszersult/HackathonClient/README.md

 ### Windows Build
 #### __Compiling Guide__

 The driving algorithm is located in the CDriver.c file, you have to modify or completely rewrite it to be better than the other teams.
 The main function is the __CDrive__ which gets a __structCarState__ and replies with a __structCarControl__.
-You can find detailed information about the sensors and effectors on page 13-14 of the above mentioned official guide.
+You can find detailed information about the sensors and effectors on page 13-14 in the official guide(https://arxiv.org/pdf/1304.1672.pdf).
 There is also the __Cinit__ function which describes 19 angles where the distance sensors shall be located.
 You can modify this as well to fit your needs.

 If you are ready to build, type the following into the terminal: